 The information that the United States is deploying its A-10 Thunderbolt II attack aircraft is also noteworthy due to the fact that in 2014 in Washington they literally stated the following:

 When planning operations, we are going to replace the A-2018 in combat missions with F-10 fighters by 35.
 The latest machines will provide greater efficiency during combat operations and at the same time less risk for the US military.

 It’s already 2020, but the U.S. A-10 Thunderbolt II attack aircraft abroad, apparently, are not going to refuse.
 The plan of their (attack aircraft) replacement with 5th generation aircraft has not yet worked.

-At the same time, it is not yet clear for what specific purposes these combat aviation cars are being transported to the specified region of the world.
+At the same time, it is still unclear for what specific purposes these combat aircraft are being transferred to the indicated region of the world.
 What specific operations in the region are we talking about ...